Updated on August 22, 2022

 The younger each of you is, the better able each of you will be to forge a career and support yourselves moving forward.
 If you are divorcing after many years, however, the fact of your age can make overcoming having little earning potential nearly impossible, and the court will likely address this fact with the division of marital property.

-While financial support for your children will be addressed with child support, if your children will be living primarily with one of you, the court recognizes the considerable expense, and this may affect its decisions regarding the division of marital property.
+While financial support for your children will be addressed with child support, if your children will be living primarily with one of you, the court recognizes this considerable expense, which may affect its decisions regarding the division of marital property.
 If you have a child with special needs, the effect can be even more significant.

 Relationship to Creditors